emykes/SkinCancerImageClassification/README.md

-# Skin Cancer Image Classification
+cd # Skin Cancer Image Classification
 ![Image](Images/image_stats.jpg)

 ## Project Overview
 According to [American Academy of Dermatology](https://www.aad.org/media/stats-skin-cancer), skin cancer is the most commonly diagnosed cancer in the United States.
 Almost 9,500 people in US are diagnosed with skin cancer everyday, and it is estimated that 20% of the Americans will develop skin cancer in their lifetime.
-The vast mojority of the skin cancer deaths are from melanoma.
+The vast majority of the skin cancer deaths are from melanoma.
 However, if the melanoma is detected and treated early, before it spreads to lymph nodes, 5-years survival rate is as high as 99%.
 This indicates the importance of early diagnosis of melanoma for skin cancer patients.

 On the other hand, the number of unnecessary biopsies for melanoma detection varies between 83% to 96% according to [Assessment of Raman Spectroscopy for Reducing Unnecessary Biopsies for Melanoma Screening](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7355922/) article.
 These unnecessary biopsies challenges both patients and healthcare system financially.
 It is important to improve the accuracy of melanoma diagnosis to reduce this financial burden.